top of page

 Is the Great Resignation the start of the workers revolution?

-Apparently some 11.5 million Americans quit their jobs in the second quarter of the year and it is still continuing with a high of 4.3 million in August alone.
-Not just in US but in the rest of the world as well with some 38% of Brits surveyed toying with the idea of asking for their P45s (that social security form British workers get when they leave their jobs).
-Another survey, this time from Microsoft, indicated 41% of global workers considering resigning.
+According to the US Bureau of Labor Statistics, some 11.5 million Americans quit their jobs in the second quarter of the year and it is still continuing with a high of 4.3 million in August alone.
+Not just in the United States but in the rest of the world as well, with some 38% of Brits surveyed by Personio are toying with the idea of asking for their P45s (that social security form British workers get when they leave their jobs).
+Another survey, the 2021 Work Trend Index Report, indicated 41% of global workers are considering resigning.

 A survey from Limeade on why people quit has been quite instructive.
 I reproduce the highlights below: